-After the excitement of receiving a wedding invitation, all kinds of wedding etiquette questions may pop into your mind.
-Many people panic about what to wear.
-There are several factors to consider, with one of the most important ones being the time of day.
+After the excitement of receiving a wedding invitation, all kinds of wedding etiquette questions may pop into your mind, with one of them being what to wear.
+There are several factors to consider.
+First of all, you need to keep in mind what time of day the wedding will be held.
 Typically, an evening wedding is more formal, while a daytime wedding is semi-formal or casual.
 Whether you're going to a morning or afternoon wedding, you'll want to look your best without being over or under-dressed.

 Factors to Consider

-Other factors to consider are location, style and attitude of the bride and groom, and preference if it is stated on the invitation.
+Other factors you need to consider are location, style and attitude of the bride and groom, and preference if it is stated on the invitation.
 Unfortunately, that's not always clear.

 You want to look your best (without outshining the bride and groom, of course), so you need to spend some time choosing the right outfit.
-In general, if you are attending a church wedding, there is an automatic formality to the service versus a destination wedding on the beach in Bermuda.
-At either wedding these tips will be helpful when you are deciding what to wear.
+In general, if you are attending a church wedding, there is an assumed dress code to the church service versus a destination wedding on the beach in Bermuda.
+At either wedding, these tips will be helpful when you are deciding what to wear.